selinaerhabor/keep-learning-first-aid/README.md

 The HTML and CSS code for the Keep Learning First Aid website has been tested using official validators.

 **HTML code**
-* OneTwoCook Online Cookbook has [passed](https://github.com/selinaerhabor/keep-learning-first-aid/tree/master/tests/browser-tests/result-html-validator.png) with no errors returned.
+* No major application errors returned for HTML code for Keep Learning First Aid Web application.

 **CSS Code**
-* Keep Lear has [passed](https://github.com/selinaerhabor/keep-learning-first-aid/tree/master/tests/browser-tests/result-css-validator.png) with no errors returned.
+* No major application errors returned for CSS code for Keep Learning First Aid Web application.

 ## 4.3 Jasmine Tests Results:
 The Jasmine tests were carried out for the JS Quiz that is available on both the Learning for Kids and Learning For Adults pages.
 As both quizzes are built on similar structure in JavaScript, I decided to use the Kids Quiz format for testing which contains images besides each question.

 **Loading Questions and Variables:**
 * This test demonstrated whether questions from the kidsQuiz function were correctly being called and loaded.
 For this test, I declared an example array of questions and the respective question’s image url, answer choices, correct answer and solution and used Jasmine matchers to ensure the correct variables were being selected.

+An example of a check used during testing used is below:
 `expect(kidsQuiz[0].kidsCorrectAnswer).toEqual("C");`